GralchemOz/llm_toolkit_api/README.md

 New Features:

+* Prompt Guardmodel support: The API now includes support for Prompt Guard (https://huggingface.co/meta-llama/Prompt-Guard-86M), accept a prompt and judge whether it is malicious or not.
-Website parser: The API now includes a website parser that can extract text from a given URL.
+* Website parser: The API now includes a website parser that can extract text from a given URL.
 This feature is useful for generating text embeddings from web content.

 Key Features: